avan3/obsidian/Resume notes/Spring Boot Interview Questions.md

 - **What does the @SpringBootApplication annotation do internally?**
 	- The @SpringBootApplication annotation is equivalent to using `@Configuration`, `@EnableAutoConfiguration`, and `@ComponentScan` with their default attributes
 		- `@EnableAutoConfiguration`: Enables Spring Boot's auto-configuration
+			- Autoconfigures the application context, the included dependencies such as Tomcat, Spring MVC, Spring Security (if included)
-			- Automatically configures components based on classpath dependencies
+			- Automatically configures components based on classpath dependencies, included by jar, or beans defined by us in the application
+			- Scans all sub packages and classes if used at the root
 			- Reduces manual configuration and provides ready-to-use beans
 		- `@ComponentScan("com.example")`: Scans packages for Spring components
 - **What is the purpose of using @ComponentScan in the class files**